AdaviVarshita/UMBC-DATA606-Capstone/docs/proposal.md

 - **Target Variable:**

-  Diabetes_012 is considered as the target variable.
+  Diabetes_binary is considered as the target variable.
 It predicts the likelihood of diabetes, the target variable typically represents whether an individual has been diagnosed with diabetes or not.
-This variable is calssified into three categories:
+This variable is calssified into two categories:
     - 0: no diabetes
-    - 1: prediabetes
+    - 1: prediabetes or diabetes
-    - 2: diabetes

 - **Potential Features/Predictors:**